Jpangi/Pitchbook-Project/README.md

 - In this case they do differ meaningfully overall.
 With the mean double the median.
 This tells me that there are a few data points in which the days to close were extremely long.

  c.
 Do they differ by Outcome?
 - The mean and median do differ by outcome.
-Sales that were Won had a mean = 114 and median = 37 with a delta of 77 while sales that were lost had a mean = 98.19 and a median = 48 with a delta of 50.19.
-This could be because sales that were won  had to have more work and were harder to earn. ssee figure 1b.
+Sales that were won had a mean = 114 and median = 37 with a delta of 77 while sales that were lost had a mean = 98.19 and a median = 48 with a delta of 50.19.
+This could be because sales that were won  had to have more work and were harder to earn.
+See figure 1b.

  d.
 Do they differ by Office?
-- There was a significant difference in the mean and median in most offices except for San Fransisco and Hong Kong which lined up exaclty or almost exactly. see figure 1c.
+- There was a significant difference in the mean and median in most offices except for San Fransisco and Hong Kong which lined up exaclty or almost exactly.
+See figure 1c.

  e.
 Do they differ by Primary Type?
 - The trend of differing means vs median continued when looking at primary type.
-All of the values had significant deltas. see figure 1d.
+All of the values had significant deltas.
+See figure 1d.